robertompf/UOOutlands/README.md

 ## Reminders

+:bulb: To make copying/pasting easier, use the [RAW] view of the file.

 :bug: If you discover a bug, or a script stops working.
 Please contact me directly in discord (Jewele).
 The server does change from time to time, requiring updates - and I won't know these scripts are broken until someone tells me.

 :mailbox: I love script submissions or ideas.
 Even if you are a new scripter - send me your ideas.
 I can't do all of this alone.